Musician pleads guilty to murder of 18-year-old student found dead near beach

 He appeared in the dock dressed in jeans and a grey sweater, and spoke only to confirm his name, date of birth and enter his guilty plea to murdering the teenager on a date between 19 and 23 November 2021.

-Prosecutor Richard Posner asked for the sentencing hearing to be adjourned due to outstanding pathology reports to be served.
+He said when he had received it, he would be ready to set out a full sentencing note detailing the facts of the murder.

+Ray Tully QC, for Ackland, said he would be providing the court with a psychiatric report about the defendant ahead of the sentencing hearing.

-Judge Robert Linford warned Ackland he would receive a statutory life sentence, with the minimum term to be decided.
+Judge Robert Linford warned Ackland he would receive a statutory life sentence as he listed the case for sentence on 19 May, adding: “The only issue will be the minimum term.”

-Close family members of the teenager, including her mother, father and brother, sat in the court room while friends watched proceedings on a video link from an adjacent court.
+Ms McLeod’s mother, father and brother were seated in the public gallery while the victim’s friends and extended family were watched proceedings in a separate court room via video link.

+The victim’s mother Donna McLeod was in tears throughout the brief hearing.

 Register for free to continue reading